 2. Retention: Humans learn by internalizing information.
 We recall learned information when we need to respond to a situation similar to the situation in which we first learned that information.

-3. Reproduction: We reproduce previously learned information (behaviour, skills, knowledge) when required.
-Practice through mental and physical rehearsal generally improves responses
+3. Reproduction: We reproduce previously learned information (behavior, skills, knowledge) when required.
+Practice through mental and physical rehearsal generally improves responses.

 4. Motivation: We need motivation to do anything.
 More often than not, humans are motivated by someone else being rewarded or punished for something they have said or done.
 This generally motivates us to do, or avoid doing, the same thing.

-- Learning is not purely behavioural, but instead a cognitive process that takes place in a social context.
-It is why learners prefer to learn in groups, in which an interchange of knowledge and perspective create new knowledge personal to individual learners.
+- Learning is not purely behavioral, but instead a cognitive process that takes place in a social context.
+It’s why learners prefer to learn in groups, in which an interchange of knowledge and perspective creates new knowledge personal to individual learners.

-- Learning occurs by observing a behaviour and then observing the consequences of putting those behaviours into action
+- Learning occurs by observing a behavior and then observing the consequences of putting those behaviors into action.

-- Learning involves observation, extraction of information from those observations, and making decisions based on the expected output or performance of that behaviour.
-Therefore, it would suggest that learning can occur without any observable changes in behaviour.
+- Learning involves observation, extraction of information from those observations, and making decisions based on the expected output or performance of that behavior.
+Therefore, it would suggest that learning can occur without any observable changes in behavior.

-- Learners are not passive recipients of information, but instead, cognition, environment and behaviour all influence each other (reciprocal determinism).
+- Learners are not passive recipients of information, but instead, cognition, environment, and behavior all influence each other (reciprocal determinism).

 While social learning has its roots in the beginnings of human history, it’s only now becoming so popular (especially among corporations) because technology has caught up to the point that its benefits are measurable and able to address common concerns related to its efficacy in the workplace.